nocobase/website/content/articles/nocobase-commercial-license-activation-guide/index.md

 <image src="https://static-docs.nocobase.com/undefined20250701193351673.png" />

-【Q】Why do I get `License key mismatch` after configuration?
+[Q]Why do I get `License key mismatch` after configuration?

-【A】Your running environment may have changed, causing the "`Instance ID`" to update, but your application still has the old "`License Key`".
+[A]Your running environment may have changed, causing the "`Instance ID`" to update, but your application still has the old "`License Key`".
 **Solution**: Please strictly follow **Step 1** of this guide to get the latest `Instance ID` from your **current environment**, then complete the subsequent process to generate a new "key".

 ### 2. `Invalid license key` - License Key Has Expired

 <image src="https://static-docs.nocobase.com/undefined20250701193558012.png" />

-【Q】What does `Invalid license key` mean?
+[Q]What does `Invalid license key` mean?

-【A】Your `License Key` may have expired or been marked as invalid by the platform for other reasons.
+[A]Your `License Key` may have expired or been marked as invalid by the platform for other reasons.
 **Solution**: Please contact us or check your license status on the service platform.
 If needed, regenerate the `License Key` and configure it.

 ### 3. `Invalid license key format` - License Key Format Error

 <image src="https://static-docs.nocobase.com/undefined20250701193148501.png" />

-【Q】What should I do about `Invalid license key format`?
+[Q]What should I do about `Invalid license key format`?

-【A】The `License Key` you pasted is incomplete or has incorrect format, preventing the system from parsing it.
+[A]The `License Key` you pasted is incomplete or has incorrect format, preventing the system from parsing it.
 **Solution**: Please return to the service platform, ensure you have completely copied the `License Key`, then re-paste and save.

 ### 4. License Information Dialog Forcibly Appears When Accessing System

 <image src="https://static-docs.nocobase.com/undefined20250625164238000.png" width="400" />

-【Q】Why does the license information dialog always appear?
+[Q]Why does the license information dialog always appear?

-【A】This popup usually indicates license verification failure.
+[A]This popup usually indicates license verification failure.
 Possible reasons include:

 - `License Key` is corrupted or doesn't match the local environment
 - License has expired or is invalid